 But sometimes you need to shake things up a bit.
 This weekend I had a hankering to bake (which RARELY happens in my house, I’m much more of a cooker than a baker) so I tried my hand at this recipe.
 Frisky Lemon is such a fun blog to read, by the way, stop by and check it out!

 Now back to the cookies: They couldn’t have been easier, and I have to tell you the addition of cinnamon to the batter almost gave the cookies a flavor reminiscent of caramelized brown sugar.
 I think without it, these would just taste like cookies made from almond flour.
 The cinnamon is the ingredient that really makes magic!
 So hat tip to Allison for coming up with some real baking brilliance.
+If you and your friends are cookie lovers, you now can mail cookies to someone with Chocolate Shipped Cookies.

 2 eggs, beaten